The Best Boutique Hotels in Tokyo

 The Capitol Hotel Tokyu

-Beloved by both Michael Jackson and The Beatles, Tokyo’s old Capitol Tokyu Hotel was torn down in 2006, and four years later The Capitol Hotel Tokyu reopened in the same space under almost the exact same name.
+Beloved by A-Listers including The Beatles, Tokyo’s old Capitol Tokyu Hotel was torn down in 2006, and four years later The Capitol Hotel Tokyu reopened in the same space under almost the exact same name.
 Adjacent to the longstanding Hie Shrine, the 251-room luxury property claims the top 12 floors of a building in centrally-located Akasaka (the entrance, lobby, and restaurants are on the first three floors), with a traditional meets contemporary aesthetic.
 Sliding fusuma screens divide living areas within guest rooms; carpets have designs of lapping water; and bamboo accents are everywhere.

 For a city as design and artisan-focused as Tokyo, it’s surprising that boutique hotels are a newer phenomenon.
-And TRUNK, within the city’s hip Shibuya neighborhood, instantly became the place to stay following its debut last spring.
+And TRUNK, within the city’s hip Shibuya neighborhood, is the place to stay.
 The cozy 15-room sleep strives to be a community-oriented hub, with its perenially-packed ground floor lobby.
 The property celebrates Japanese craftsmanship, collaborating with local producers on everything from in-room bath products to soda and craft beer.
 Natural and upcycled materials like stone, wood, glass, and iron fill the public spaces while rooms have bed boards made from recycled wood from old Japanese homes and washi paper and edo kiriko (traditional glassware) serve as decorative art.